 Between 1938 and 1971, the synthetic hormone DES was commonly prescribed for pregnant women in the mistaken belief that it helped prevent miscarriage.
 We now know that DES exposure can cause health problems for both the women who took the drug and their children in later life.

 A DES daughter’s reproductive system can change after her exposure to DES.
 This may include alteration of the shape of the uterus and cervix.
-Most DES daughters have vaginal adenosis, which is a risk factor for clear-cell cancer (adenocarcinoma), the rare vaginal cancer associated with DES daughters.
+Many DES daughters have vaginal adenosis, which is a risk factor for clear-cell cancer (adenocarcinoma), the rare vaginal cancer associated with DES daughters.

 Unlike other cases of vaginal cancer, DES daughters who develop vaginal cancer are typically diagnosed at a young age, between 14 and 33 years.